 PSYCHIATRIST SALARY IMPLICATIONS TO CONSIDER

-Salaries are also impacted whether you are employed as a W-2 employee or 1099 independent contractors.
-1099 independent contractors, or self-employed Psychiatrist, including Psychiatrist contract jobs and locum tenens psychiatry jobs, made slightly more than the average Psychiatrist employed by a medical group.
+Salaries are also impacted whether you are employed as a W-2 employee or a 1099 independent contractor.
+1099 independent contractors or self-employed Psychiatrists—including Psychiatrist contract jobs and locum tenens psychiatry jobs—made slightly more than the average Psychiatrist employed by a medical group.
 Locum physician rates vary based on most of the same criteria as W-2 employed Psychiatrists.

 FUTURE OF PSYCHIATRY SALARIES

-The number of medical students entering the psychiatry specialty has continued to decline, with research showing that compensation played a large part in that decrease, particularly for young doctors.
+The number of medical students entering the psychiatry specialty has continued to decline, and research shows that compensation played a large part in that decrease֫, particularly for young doctors.
 As medical students look to pay off student loan debt, they are opting for higher-paying specialties.

-|State||2021 Annual mean wage (2)||2020 Annual Mean Wage|
+|State||2022 Annual mean wage (2)||2021 Annual Mean Wage|